chrisbrowneanu/ENGN2226/assessment.md

 The Core Competencies Portfolio should:

 *  have a common technology theme<br />*You should not choose a theme that is a copy of your group project.
 You could, however, laterally explore technologies to inform your project if you wish.
 You can discuss this with Chris in your Week 5 meeting if you are unsure.
 You can, of course, choose a technology not related to your project.
 Most importantly, you should choose a technology that interests you.*
 *  contain insightful analysis that demonstrates your understanding of the course content<br />*You should choose between 4-8 analysis techniques from the course and apply the theory to your technology.
-You must choose topics that you didn't facilitate or write your research paper on.*
+You must choose topics that you didn't write your research paper on.* ***(Note: you may use the Facilitation topic)***
 *  be a professional representation (if you're writing a report, it should be of **12-15 pages** in length, developed over the semester).
 However, if you would like to present your portfolio in an alternative format, please raise this with Chris in the Week 5 meeting.

 *Note: although there is no strict format for the Portfolio, you might consider it as:*